Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings: Discussion

+The minor discrepancies between our quoted zero-energy scattering lengths and previous results have several possible causes.
+Methods for calculating the $k$-dependence of $a_l^i(k)$ vary.
+The inaccuracy of the Fermi model at low $n$ may contribute.
+We also note that the previously-quoted experimental scattering lengths did not account for \mbox{$p$-wave} scattering, which may have caused the extracted \mbox{$s$-wave} values to be overly negative.
+Finally, we note that in Ref. \cite{Bendkowsky2010prlrydbergtrimers} two values for $a_s^T(0)$ are presented, -16.05$a_0$ and -19.48$a_0$, along with a zero-energy \mbox{$p$-wave} scattering length $a_p^T(0)$ of -21.15$a_0$.

-The molecular signal reported in our work is achieved with atoms prepared at a temperature of $\sim$180~$\mu$K, densities of only $\gtrsim10^{11}$~cm$^{-3}$, and a quantum state as low as $n$ = 24.
-The strongest molecular lines produce a signal of about $1\%$ of the ion signal on the atomic line (not shown in Fig.~\ref{fig:data}).
+The reported results are obtained with atoms prepared at a temperature of $\sim$180~$\mu$K, densities of only $\gtrsim10^{11}$~cm$^{-3}$, and a quantum state as low as $n$ = 24.
+The strongest molecular signal is about $1\%$ of the signal on the atomic line (not shown in Fig.~\ref{fig:data}).
 This is surprising because under the given conditions the instantaneous probability of finding a ground-state atom within a Rydberg atom is only about $0.01\%$.
 This discrepancy may be resolved by interpreting the molecule excitations as photo-assisted collisions.
 Estimates show that the excitation pulse duration, Rydberg-excitation Rabi frequency, thermal velocities and atom density are such that during the excitation pulses the fraction of atom pairs that undergo collisons at distances of the typical vibrational bond length ($\sim$800$a_0$) is sufficient to explain the molecular-signal strength.
-In a photo-assisted collision, the molecule excitation can be considered a non-adiabatic transition of atomic wave-packets between intersecting dressed-atom ground-ground and ground-Rydberg PEC's that are coupled by the Rydberg Rabi frequency.
+In a photo-assisted collision, in contrast to the concept of a frozen Rydberg gas, the molecule excitation can be considered a non-adiabatic transition of atomic wave-packets between intersecting dressed-atom ground-ground and ground-Rydberg PEC's that are coupled by the Rydberg Rabi frequency.
 Further analysis of this scenario is ongoing.